backswan0/sparta-week2-kiosk/README.md

 - **Features**
   - Displays the entire burger menu to the user including the name, cost, and brief information
   - Informs the user of the selected menu item
-    - A single instance of the `MenuItem` class handles display and manages the list of menu items
+    - The `MenuItem` class handles display and manages the list of menu items
-  - Exits the program if zero or a number outside the menu index range is input
+  - Exits the program if the user inputs zero or a number outside the menu index range
 - **Usage**: Receives an integer from the user that corresponds to the menu item the user wants

 ### 3️⃣ Level 3. level3.package